sudo-rm-force/InstaVote/README.md

 ## Setup Instructions (For development environments)

+### Setup Blockchain

 1. Download and initiate `ganache-cli` or `ganache gui`
 2. Import the ganache accounts to your metamask and connect it to localhost:8545 network
+3. Switch node to a version 11.x.x or lower
-3. Run `truffle migrate --reset`
+4. Run `truffle migrate --reset`
-4. Run `node build.js`
+5. Run `node build.js`

+### Setup Server

+1. Run `cp server/.env.sample server/.env`
+2. Make a database named `instavote`
+3. Update the credentials in `.env` file
+4. Install dependencies using `cd server && npm install`
-5. Start sql server using `cd server && node app.js`
+5. Start sql server using `node app.js`

+### Setup client portal

+1. Install dependencies using `cd client && npm install`
-6. Start client portal using `cd client && npm start`
+2. Start client portal using `npm start`
+3. Go to `localhost:4002` to view the portal

+### Setup admin portal

+1. Install dependencies using `cd admin && npm install`
-7. Start admin portal using `cd admin && npm start`
+2. Start admin portal using `npm start`
+3. Go to `localhost:4001` to view the portal